 Gain, if any, realized by a U.S. Holder on the sale or other disposition of the shares generally will be treated as U.S.- source income for U.S. foreign tax credit purposes.
-Consequently, if PRC tax is imposed on the sale or disposition of the shares (see "E. Taxation-PRC Taxation"), a U.S. Holder may not be able to derive U.S. foreign tax credit benefits in respect of such PRC tax.
+Consequently, if PRC tax is imposed on the sale or disposition of the shares (see "E. Taxation-PRC Taxation"), a U.S. Holder that does not receive significant foreign source income from other sources may not be able to derive effective U.S. foreign tax credit benefits in respect of such PRC tax.
 However, in the event that gain from the disposition of the shares is subject to tax in the PRC, and a U.S. Holder is eligible for the benefits of the Treaty, such U.S. Holder may elect to treat such gain as PRC source gain under the Treaty.
 U.S. Holders should consult their own tax advisors regarding the application of the foreign tax credit rules to their investment in, and disposition of, the shares.